KSahapthan/PRNN-Assignments/README.md

 # PRNN-Assignments
 Assignments for PRNN course at IISC,ECE Dept.

-All of them are Basic Scratch Implementations of common ML architectures under respective folder.
+All of them are Basic Scratch Implementations of common ML architectures including the backprop under respective folder:
+1) Deep Neural Network
+2) Convolutional Neural Network
+3) Self-attention Transformer
+4) Logistic Regression
+5) Linear Regression

 The file PRNN_A1_Q5 contains the following Implementations:
 1) Bayes’ classifiers with 0-1 loss assuming Normal distribution for MLE estimate